Type of infrastructure:

 Knowledge sharing

-A summary of project proposal is available online: Natuur en Milieu (2011) Windfarm initiated Nature development with Native Oyster Reefs (WINOR) (in Dutch).
+A summary of the project proposal is available online: Natuur en Milieu (2011) Windfarm initiated Nature development with Native Oyster Reefs (WINOR) (in Dutch).
 Additionally, detailed reports on the installation of the oysters, the monitoring actions, and monitoring techniques have been published in academic papers, which are also available online: Kamermans, Bos, Kardinaal, Geleynse (2024), WINOR oyster spat collection experiment in wind park Gemini Zee-Energie; Zhiyuan Zhao, Lennart van IJzerloo, Jan van Poppel, Tjeerd, J. Bouma (2023), WINOR Final Report.
 More detailed information about the project is available at the Rich North Sea’s Toolbox.

 Database Project